zcash/zcash/kmd/mac/verus-cli/README.txt

 verusd - wrapper for komodod that sets the VerusCoin parameters to defaults properly fetch_params.sh - utility to download the zcash parameters needed to start the VerusCoin command line tools and scripts update-verus-agama.sh - script to update an existing VerusCoin enhanced Agama wallet install with this version of komodod.
-To update run the script and pass the path to the wallet on the command line: ./update-verus-agama.sh ~/Downloads/Agama-darwin-x64
+To update run the script and pass the path to the wallet on the command line: ./update-verus-agama.sh ~/Downloads/Agama-darwin-x64 lib*.dylib - assorted dynamic libraries, dependencies needed by komodod and/or komodo-cli

 Command line tools are run from the terminal.
 You can launch the terminal on a Mac by using the Finder, selecting Applications and from that select Utilities, finally selecting Terminal from the Utilities folder.